leonardgoeke/AnyMOD.jl/README.md

 [AnyMOD.jl](https://github.com/leonardgoeke/AnyMOD.jl) is a [Julia](https://julialang.org/) framework to create large scale energy system models with multiple periods of capacity expansion formulated as linear optimization problems.
 It was developed to address the challenges in modelling high-levels of intermittent generation and sectoral integration.
 A comprehensive description of the framework's graph based methodology can found in the working paper [Göke (2020), AnyMOD - A graph-based framework for energy system modelling with high levels of renewables and sector integration](https://arxiv.org/abs/2004.10184).

 Any questions, suggestions, feature requests, or contributions are welcome.
-To get in touch open a [issue][https://github.com/leonardgoeke/AnyMOD.jl/issues] or use the [chat](https://gitter.im/AnyMOD-jl/community).
+To get in touch open an [issue](https://github.com/leonardgoeke/AnyMOD.jl/issues) or use the [chat](https://gitter.im/AnyMOD-jl/community).

 ## Documentation